-As chair of Ulmer & Berne’s White Collar Practice Group, Rick draws on his more than 20 years as a federal prosecutor with the U.S. Department of Justice to counsel the firm’s clients on a wide variety of matters, including criminal and civil violations of the Sherman Antitrust Act and related federal and state antitrust laws, securities, financial, Foreign Corrupt Practices Act (FCPA), RICO, mail and wire fraud, money laundering, tax violations, public theft, bribery, obstruction of justice, perjury, false statements, conspiracy, trade secrets, kickbacks, and criminal and civil asset forfeiture.
+As Group Leader of Ulmer’s White Collar Defense Practice Group, Rick focuses his practice on representing individuals, companies, and organizations in white collar, antitrust, internal investigations, and complex business matters.
+He is a trial lawyer who draws on his more than 20 years as a federal prosecutor with the U.S. Department of Justice Antitrust Division to counsel the firm’s clients on a wide variety of matters.
+These include criminal and civil violations of the Sherman Antitrust Act and related federal and state antitrust laws, securities, financial, Foreign Corrupt Practices Act (FCPA), RICO, mail and wire fraud, money laundering, tax violations, public theft, bribery, obstruction of justice, perjury, false statements, conspiracy, trade secrets, kickbacks, and criminal and civil asset forfeiture.

 (B.A., cum laude, 1984)

 (J.D., 1987) The Duquesne Law Review, Executive Editor of Recent Decisions (1986-87), Associate Editor (1985-86); Recipient, Thomas J. and Rose Brennan McManus Award; Recipient, Edward I. Goldberg Award

 (LL.M., 1988) (Focused on additional antitrust and labor law coursework and wrote a thesis regarding the application of economic principles and labor law exemptions to antitrust law.)